AstroAleexander/AstroAleexander/README.md

 ### Hi there 👋
-### 👋 Hi, im Alexander Schuster, aka Aleexander. 👋
+### 👋 Hi, im Schwarzschild Alexander, aka 0xSchwarzschild. 👋

 ## 👨‍🎓 I'm a student and im learning to develop!
 - ❓ I'm currently learning c++ and swift